uswds/uswds-site/pages/patterns/complex-form/understand-fix-errors.md

 ---
 title: Understand and fix errors
-story: Help the user to understand when an error has been made in form entry, how to fix the error, and when the information has been correctly entered.
+story: Help the user to understand when an error has been made in form entry, how to fix the error, and when the information has been correctly entered
 permalink: /patterns/complete-a-complex-form/understand-fix-errors/
 layout: pattern
 category: Patterns